PHOTO GALLERY

 communication skills workshop there.

-I had the pleasure of speaking at a poetry tea at Hilliard Middle Senior High School, near Jacksonville, FL.
+A poetry tea at Hilliard Middle Senior High School, near Jacksonville, FL, is one of my all-time favorite events.

 We had a fine time sharing words and some really good food!